 Does the library have fax or notary services?
 No. The following PPLC-member libraries offer these services: Fax – Dunedin, East Lake, Gulfport, Largo, Oldsmar, Palm Harbor, Safety Harbor, St. Petersburg.
 Notary – Dunedin, East Lake.

 Does the library have a scanner?
 Yes.
-The library’s copier can scan documents to a flash drive.
-Patrons may bring their own or borrow the library’s.
+The library’s photocopiers can scan documents to a flash drive.
+Patrons may bring their own or borrow one from the library.
 Scanning is free.
-It cannot email documents directly from the scanner.

 May I register to vote at the library?
 Yes, you may apply in person at the library or online at http://www.votepinellas.com/ The library will mail the application for you or you may choose to do so yourself.
 You will receive your card in the mail from the Supervisor of Elections.